Bruce Brown NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - Brown's opponents, the Timberwolves, have one of the NBA's fastest tempos, ranking seventh with 104 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- In terms of assists, the Timberwolves are 10th in the NBA, conceding 25 per game.
+- Looking at assists, the Timberwolves are 10th in the league, allowing 25 per game.

-- The Timberwolves are the 16th-ranked squad in the NBA at allowing threes, giving up 12.3 made 3-pointers per game.
+- Giving up 12.3 made 3-pointers per contest, the Timberwolves are the 16th-ranked team in the NBA.

 Bruce Brown vs. the Timberwolves